rustviz/rustviz/README.md

         }
         ```
     - PassByStaticReference
-    The PassByStaticReference represent passing an inmutable reference to a function.
+    The PassByStaticReference event represent passing an inmutable reference to a function.
         ```
         PassByStaticReference {
             from: Option<ResourceAccessPoint>,